FirstGearGames/XBox360ControllerPowerUtility/README.md

 - Compile as release.
 - Add to your Start Up if you like.
 - Run program.
-- Hold start on your controller for 3 seconds to power it down.
+- Hold start + back on your controller for 2 seconds to power it down.